Mark's random set of utilities

 mus

-uses keyring to store secret.
+uses keyring to store secrets.
 On a headless(?) linux server you may need to set a password to your secrets database, add this to your .bashrc

 export KEYRING_CRYPTFILE_PASSWORD="very secure password"